StephanGrzelkowski/stephangrzelkowski.github.io/index.md

 <img src="/assets/icons/self.jpg" style="float:right;width:150px;margin:30px">
 Welcome to my website!

-I'm currently an Audio QA Lead at Creative Assembly, working on DLC for Warhammer 3.
-I've been at CA since 2020, starting as a general QA technician as my first job in the gaming industry and then moving into Audio QA after a year there, having been a Lead since Nov 2022.
-In my time there, I have worked on Warhammer 3 release and multiple DLC.
+I'm currently an **Audio QA Lead at Creative Assembly**, working on DLC for Warhammer 3.
+Here's a cool trailer:

-I graduated with a Master in Neuroscience from the University of Amsterdam in January 2020 and I have followed additional courses from the Master Artificial Intelligence there.
-During my academic career, I have been part of [different research projects](/research) for which I have worked mostly in MATLAB and Python in the field of Data Analysis and Computational Modeling of behavioral imaging data of animal and human brains cognition.

-In my freetime, I play music.
-I have been practicing classic piano since a young age and recently I started to get into jazz as well.
-I always have some kind of other instrument on the side that I'm learning more or less succesfully.
-I've also really gotten into Modular Synthesizers and even designed and built a few modules myself.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Qqhc3mK06r0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Here's a personal project I put together to create a **realistic spatial propagation** system for footsteps audio in Wwise and Unity:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5rK5BsY53so" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+In one of my past lives, I did a Masters in Neuroscience at the University of Amsterdam and did a bunch of courses on Artificial Intelligence there as well.
+You can read up on my [research projects](/research) if you want.

+If I can find time from playing video games all day, I do music tangential things, including [**building stuff for my modular synth**](/projects).

 For more information take a look at my [CV](assets/other/CV_StephanGrzelkowski.pdf).